All Episodes

 But you know what's cool about what she's doing?

-So what a lot of people don't realize, and I was talking to Eric Robinson from Operation Hilo about this, is that because of the amount of rainfall that they had there in western North Carolina, the footprint of that entire area is completely changed.
+So what a lot of people don't realize, and I was talking to Eric Robinson from Operation Hilo about this, is that because of the amount of rainfall that they had there in Western North Carolina, the footprint of that entire area is completely changed.

-So the acreage is gone, people no longer have the land they owned, and they don't even have the foundation to build homes.
+People no longer have the land they owned, and they don't even have the foundation to build homes.

 So they're living in campers to get through the winter until they can figure this mess out.

-And obviously FEMA isn't doing a dang thing, so they've got to do it on their own with the help of nonprofits and kids like Colby.
+So they've got to do it on their own with the help of nonprofits and kids like Colby.

 Yeah.